-Lower your expenses by getting one of these credit cards with no annual fee
+Lower your expenses by getting one of these credit cards with no annual fee | CNN Underscored

 What we like most about the Discover it Cash Back: Discover’s rotating cash-back categories are quite useful, and if you don’t mind setting reminders of when to use it (and on what categories), the earnings can really pile up.

-The current categories from now through March 31 are grocery stores, Walgreens and CVS, and you can find even more future possibilities on Discover’s 5% cash back calendar for 2021, which includes select streaming services for the first time ever, along with popular standbys such as restaurants and gas stations.
+The current categories from now through June 30 are gas stations, wholesale clubs and select streaming services, and you can find even more future possibilities on Discover’s 5% cash back calendar for 2021, which includes popular standbys such as restaurants and Amazon.

 On top of that, all the cash back you earn on the Discover it Cash Back will be matched at the end of the first year for new cardholders, making this an ideal card to have if you know you’ll be spending a lot on your credit card over the next year.
 This means those rotating bonus categories are worth 10% in the first year, and all your purchases outside of the bonus categories earn a solid 2% return the first year.